10.1 C

 King Charles Addresses Andrew in New Statement

-King Charles III said he plans to support a police inquiry into allegations that his brother, the former Prince Andrew, shared confidential trade information with convicted sex offender Jeffrey Epstein.
+King Charles III said he would support a police inquiry into allegations that his brother, the former Prince Andrew, shared confidential trade information with convicted sex offender Jeffrey Epstein.

 The palace emphasized that King Charles has repeatedly shown, through both public comments and notable decisions, his deep concern regarding the ongoing allegations related to Andrew’s behavior.